go-steady/jab/README.md

 ### on_start

 When `run` is called on a jab harness it moves through three states, the first of which is `on_start`.
 The harness iterates through all of the objects included in the `provide` call, any object that has an `on_start` method is called.
-The main routine of the harness blocks until all `on_start` methods have completed.
+The main routine of the harness blocks until all `on_start` methods have completed. `on_start` methods are the only `jab` lifecycle methods that can take arguments.
+Any arguments passed into an `on_start` method must be provided to the harness as you would any other dependency.

 ### run